iansummerlin/fund-me/README.md

 ```

 ### Deploy

-NOTE: make sure you have filled out your .env file
+NOTE: make sure you have filled out your .env file based on .env.sample

 ```shell
 $ make deploy